trdroid/Clojure-Examples/Blocks/README.md

 # Blocks

-In Clojure, a series or a block of expressions can be aggregated to be treated as one expression using the *do* form.
+In Clojure, a series or a block of s-expressions can be aggregated to be treated as one expression using the *do* form.

 ```clojure
 user=> (if (< 5 10)